THE match with Manchester United did somewhat catch the imagination of many people across town.

 The manner in which some got all giddy about Fergie’s rabble rocking up at St Mary’s really hammered home how far we’ve fallen.

-So, in a roundabout way, they’ve highlighted why the focus must never shift from getting promotion – first this year to the Championship and then on to the top flight.
+So, in a roundabout way, they’ve highlighted why the focus must never shift from getting promotion – first this year to the Championship and then on to

 You see, I can’t help but feel that getting overly excited about playing a team from a higher division is somewhat unbecoming.

-One of the more annoying things about playing Manchester United is the chant “You're only here to watch United” – especially when you have to admit that many of the people sitting round you are doing exactly that.
+One of the more annoying things about playing Manchester United is the chant “You're only here to watch United” – especially when you have to admit that many of the people sitting round you are

 So in a bizarre way, I'm glad that Saints didn't sell out against Man Utd.
 In fact, more people came to see us play Exeter last year.